East German mark: Destruction of East German currency

 Around 4,500 tonnes of East German coins were melted down at the Rackwitz metal works in 1990.
 Almost all the paper money (about 100 billion Marks, in 620 million banknotes with a volume of 4500 m3, about 300 boxcars), including all the currency collected at the time of the monetary union and the never-used East German M200 and M500 banknotes, was placed into storage in 1990 and 1991 in two 300 m long sandstone caverns in the Thekenberge near Halberstadt.
 In total, 3,000 tonnes of banknotes, passbooks, and checks were stored there, having been brought by military convoy from the Staatsbank der DDR in Berlin.
 The currency became the property of the Kreditanstalt für Wiederaufbau (KfW) in 1994 through its merger with the Staatsbank Berlin (the post-reunification name for the Staatsbank der DDR).
 The 13 km tunnel system had been built by forced labour during World War II, and used by the National People's Army under the code name "Malachit", or camp complex KL-12 NVA-Nr.16/630.
 It was the bunker with the largest floor space, and was used for the safeguarding of devices and munitions that would be needed for war.
 The money was protected from theft by 2 m thick concrete walls and heavy steel doors.
 For cost reasons, the money was left to rot under the natural humidity, but it was further covered with gravel.

 In July 2001, it was discovered that two Halberstadt residents (aged 24 and 26) had gained entry to the tunnel system through an unsecured opening and made off with numerous banknotes.
 The two residents were convicted of the crime and sentenced to four months in prison and three years of probation.
-Furthermore, they had to pay €120 to a non-profit organisation.
+Furthermore, they had to pay €120 (DM 234.70) to a non-profit organisation.
 The appearance among collectors of uncirculated M 200 and M 500 DDR notes, and of the never-issued military currency, is attributed to this theft.
 Because of the theft and the slowness of the rotting, the KfW then decided to burn the old currency.
 Between April and June 2002, 298 containers of the currency remains were burned in an incinerator (six containers per day) along with household refuse.
 The last container was burned on 25 June 2002.